 We Are Invisible we Are Visible WAIWAV

 Earlier in the year DASH announced that we had won the prestigious Ampersand Award 2021.
-This was for our project proposal: We Are Visible we Are Invisible WAIWAV.
+This was for our project proposal: We Are Invisible We Are Visible WAIWAV.

-We are looking for up to 48 d/Deaf, Disabled or Neurodivergent artists to make interventions based on Dada/ Surrealism/ Disability art in up to 48 Plus Tate organisations across the UK on 2 July 2022.
+We are looking for 31 d/Deaf, Disabled or Neurodivergent artists to make interventions based on Dada/ Surrealism/ Disability art in 31 Plus Tate organisations across the UK on 2 July 2022.

 This date will be the 102nd anniversary of the 1st Dada international exhibition in Berlin.